How the Gmail Grid View Will Affect Email Marketing

-It’s been several months since Gmail’s tabbed inbox update, which really only meant that we were due for another update soon.
+It’s been a while ago since Gmail’s tabbed inbox update, which really only meant that we were due for another update soon.
 Sure enough, Google recently just introduced its latest feature of email marketing: Gmail Grid View.
 This update, however, shouldn’t scare email marketers like the new Promotions tab did.

 - Featured Image: must be at least 580px x 480px

 - Logo: Must have a verified Google+ page